nilbody/h2o-3/h2o-docs/src/product/howto/FAQ.md

 **What date and time formats does H2O support?**

-H2O is set to auto-detect two major data/time formats.
-Because many data time formats are ambiguous (e.g. 01/02/03), general data time detection is not used.
+H2O is set to auto-detect two major date/time formats.
+Because many date time formats are ambiguous (e.g. 01/02/03), general date time detection is not used.

 The first format is for dates formatted as yyyy-MM-dd.
 Year is a four-digit number, the month is a two-digit number ranging from 1 to 12, and the day is a two-digit value ranging from 1 to 31.
 This format can also be followed by a space and then a time (specified below).